 The Chicago Teachers Union is an organization of educators dedicated to advancing and promoting quality public education, improving teaching and learning conditions, and protecting members’ rights.

 is first and foremost an educator.
-He spent most of his time teaching in primary grades in Chicago Public Schools (CPS).
-He was a strong advocate of the Local School Councils in the Chicago public schools and served as Recording Secretary of South Side United, an organization whose main goal was to network local school councils on Chicago’s South Side.
+Prior to his election as CTU recording secretary in 2010, he spent most of his time in CPS teaching in the primary grades.
+He was a strong advocate of CPS local school councils and served as Recording Secretary of South Side United, an organization whose main goal was to network local school councils on Chicago’s South Side.
 He became active in the CTU after working with its members in the Grassroots Education Movement (GEM) coalition.

 worked in CPS as a bilingual education teacher and as a speech-language pathologist prior to her election as CTU financial secretary in May 2016.
 As an elementary bilingual education teacher, she served as a delegate, district supervisor and strike coordinator.
 As a district supervisor for Midway Network 1, she worked with the CTU’s organizing department, parents, teachers and community members in the fight to oppose the turnaround of Marquette Elementary School and against abusive and counterproductive network administrators.
 As a speech-language pathologist, she served as an executive board elementary functional vice president and Big Bargaining Team member.
 As a rank-and-file member, she was active in the charter outreach committee, clinicians’ steering committee and the CTU Latino Caucus’ policy committee.